Hodges Drive: History

-The northern part of the Mitchell Freeway terminated at Hodges Drive between 1999 and 2008, and the road provides freeway access for residents in the Joondalup City area.
+The northern part of the Mitchell Freeway terminated at Hodges Drive between 1999 and 2008, and the road provides freeway access for residents in the Joondalup city area.

 A project to duplicate Hodges Drive, turning it into a dual carriageway for its entire length, was completed by the end of June 2013.

+Hodges Drive was extended to Boat Harbour Quays as part of the Ocean Reef Marina Project.
+Construction lasted 8 months and was completed on 20 July 2021.